Frequently Asked Questions

 Safehaven was created in 1989 in response to a crisis in the provincial care of children who had multiple disabilities and complex medical conditions.

-Yes.
-During the family assessment interview, Safehaven staff review every aspect of your child’s care.
+Yes, during the family assessment interview, Safehaven staff review every aspect of your child’s care, including medications.
 Medication administration sheets are made up for every child, signed and adhered to.
-All staff receive medical training.
+All staff receive training to administer medications safely.

 Yes, if that is your request.
-Safehaven designates one staff for every two residents.
-Staff work closely with families establishing routines and understanding a child’s needs.
-Children can attend school while at Safehaven and will actively participate in community activities.
+Safehaven designates one staff for every two clients.
+Staff work closely with families establishing routines and understanding each child’s needs.
+Children will actively participate in community activities.

-We use up to three weeks a year as our standard.
-Families can have half a day of respite or utilize the full three weeks depending on what is needed.
+Families can use up to three weeks of respite.
 Just let us know what your family needs and we will try our best to accommodate you.

 Yes.
 Family involvement is paramount at Safehaven.
 Families and extended family members can call and visit at any time.